b1conrad/learning-picostack/docs/teaching/Programming.md

 Programming.
 Programming.
 Programming.

-Humans equally carry out programs: conduct a meeting according to an agenda, crocheting something, shopping with a list, following your boss’s instructions, and completing a homework assignment.
+Humans equally carry out programs: conducting a meeting according to an agenda, crocheting something, shopping with a list, following your boss’s instructions, and completing a homework assignment.

 The point of this lesson is to demystify the idea of programming.
 Everyone does it and anyone can do it.